crystall1nedev/minecraft-repo/README.md

 ## Licensing

 The code I wrote is licensed under GNU GPL-3.0.
-The actual .deb files are subject to Mojang's licenses.
+The actual .deb files are subject to Mojang's licenses, and the Terms of Use technically says that redistributing Minecraft is not allowed.
+Maybe if they did something like this, I wouldn't have to, so I honestly don't care.